Lock, Bridgewater sharp for Broncos in 33-6 win vs. Vikings

 IN BLOOM

 The standout for the Vikings was undrafted rookie A.J.
-Rose, who rushed 25 times for 100 yards in action extended by an early injury to rookie Kene Nwangwu.
+Rose, who rushed 25 times for 100 yards.
+Rose, who played at Kentucky, has his action extended by an early injury to rookie Kene Nwangwu.

 INJURY REPORT

-Broncos: FS Trey Marshall suffered an ankle injury covering the opening kickoff and needed help to limp off the field.
+Broncos: FS Trey Marshall sprained his ankle covering the opening kickoff and needed help to limp off the field.
 RB LeVante Bellamy, who had a 62-yard kickoff return, also hurt his ankle.

 Vikings: Nwangwu, whose speed has been one of the highlights of training camp, returned the opening kickoff for 18 yards but hurt his knee and was declared out shortly after.
 LB Cam Smith, who sat out the 2020 season after open heart surgery, left with a concussion in the second quarter.